-Eph.v.
-26. tion of sin Christians are cleansed or washed: that He might consecration to God of what is dedicated to God by man.
-In the hearts by the Holy Ghost which is given unto us: the Divine love as the principle of consecration awakening our love as the principle of our personal dedication.
+II.
+The positive element of sanctification is the Holy Spirit's consecration to God of what is dedicated to God by man.
+New Testament this is the love of God which is shed abroad in our hearts by the Holy Ghost which is given unto us: the Divine love as the principle of consecration awakening our love as the principle of our personal dedication.